Borrow the internet from the Kansas City Public Library!

 - Once you have the kit, follow the instructions included in the kit to connect your Wi-Fi-enabled device to the hotspot.

-- You have 14 days to use the hotspot and the free internet service it provides.
+- You have 14 days to use the hotspot, with option to renew it up to three times.

 - Return it inside the Library during open hours when you’re done (do not use the outdoor or indoor book drop to return kits).